lilianalillyy/t470s-uefi-unlock/readme.md

 ### If you can boot to your OS

-You may not need to use the clip reader and RPi, nor open your device.
+You may not need to use the clip reader and Pi, nor open your device.
 Flashrom, the util used for flashing the chip, is also able to flash internal chips of the device it's running on, however I have not tested it this way.

 TBD